liqin1126/MolPGT/README.md

-# Self-Supervised Graph Transformer with Atom-to-Bond Attention for Molecular Property Prediction
+# Self-supervised graph transformer with global node-edge communications for molecular property prediction

 This repository is the official implementation of **MolPGT**.